Sorted the paperwork? Practise the interview at Opaige

 48 hrs

-Every year, tens of millions of people navigate visa applications they don't understand, filling out forms in a second language, attaching the wrong documents, and getting rejected for fixable reasons.
-That gap — between what embassies want and what applicants submit — is where immigration consultants earn their living.
+Every year, tens of millions of people navigate visa applications they don't understand — filling out forms in a second language, attaching the wrong documents, getting rejected for fixable reasons.
+That gap between what embassies want and what applicants submit is where immigration consultants earn their living.

 You don't need a law degree.
 You don't need an office.
-You don't need to build a processing platform from scratch.
+You don't need to build a processing platform.
 What you need is a clear understanding of the business model, a reliable back-end partner, and the discipline to acquire and serve clients well.

 What Immigration Consultants Actually Do

 An immigration consultant is not an immigration lawyer.
 Lawyers argue cases, appear in court, handle appeals, and provide legal advice.
-Consultants guide clients through the application process — assembling documents, filling out forms correctly, writing cover letters, preparing for interviews, and tracking submissions.
+Consultants guide clients through the application process.
+The six core tasks:

 Document collection & review